ravila4/mychem.info/docs/doc/chem_annotation_service.rst

 Chemical annotation service
 *************************************

-This page describes the reference for the MyVariant.info chemical annotation web service.
+This page describes the reference for the MyChem.info chemical annotation web service.
 It's also recommended to try it live on our `interactive API page <http://mychem.info/tryapi/>`_.